tkokhing/OneHeart/README.md

 ## What's Next for Me

 The journey never stops.
 There are more to dive into.
-* configure IBP on different machine simulating a different org
+* configure IBP on different machine simulating a different org while adding more attributes and peers
 * develop Smart Contract in other languages with more complexity
 * create cloud native (client) applications to interface with the blockchain
-* continue to research deeper into cybersecurity fences.
+* continue to research deeper into cybersecurity fences

 <b>Above ALL, and Always<b>